 - Anatomical difficulties in the spinal column,

 - Skin infections at the site where epidural is given,

-- Known allergy to the local anaesthetic drug that is injected in epidural anaesthetic.
+- Known allergy to the local anesthetic drug that is injected in epidural anesthetic.

 - Almost complete relief from pain with the patient being mobile